-The Notebook PC operates in Full Power mode when the power management function is disabled by configuring Windows power management and Speedstep (see Driver & Utility manual).
+The Notebook PC operates in Full Power mode when the power management function is disabled by configuring Windows power management and SpeedStep.
 When the Notebook PC is operating in Full Power Mode, the Power LED remains ON.
 If you are conscious of both system performance and power consumption, select "Maximum Performance" instead of disabling all power management features.